CharlesChiuGit/Logseq-Git-Sync-101/README.md

    git commit -m "sync from android" git push
    ```

 4. Add to the Android screen a widget for `Termux Widget` app, which will show the scripts available in `~/.shortcuts` (in our example, it will show pull-graph and push-graph).
 Taping on them, they will be executed by Termux.

-#### Workflow
+#### Android-Termux-Workflow

-* Tap "pull-graph" to download from github the most recent version of your graph
+- Tap "pull-graph" to download from github the most recent version of your graph
-* Open Logseq and admire the latest version of your notes
+- Open Logseq and admire the latest version of your notes
-* Edit/add notes, work on them
+- Edit/add notes, work on them
-* Exit logseq and tap "push-graph" to upload your changes to github
+- Exit logseq and tap "push-graph" to upload your changes to github

 ### <img src="./src/linux.svg" style="width:25px;"/> For Linux users

 <details>
-    <summary>Linux user click here</summary>
+    <summary>Linux users click here</summary>
     If you are a Linux user, why are you still watching this repo?
 Shooo. 😎
 </details>